anisha22s/Sentiment-Analysis-on-Survey-Data-and-LDA-Modeling/README.md

 ## *Credits*

-This project was created by Anisha.
+This project was created by entirely by Anisha.
 The sentiment analysis was performed using the TextBlob and EmoRoBERTa models.
 The LDA modeling was performed using the Gensim library.